 Academically outstanding students with an interest in earning a BS/MD/PhD may qualify for the Fast Path program.

 The College of Engineering curates the flowcharts for all engineering departments.
-This is often useful for comparison purposes.
+This is often useful for comparison and academic purposes.

 A listing of all courses of instruction offered by departments at LSU.
 Provides information on the course and any pre-reqs or co-reqs.